jameshkramer/docs/docs/standard/linq/retrieve-text-paragraphs.md

 ---
 title: Retrieve the text of the paragraphs - LINQ to XML
-description:
-ms.date: 07/20/2015
+description: Learn how to retrieve the text as a string from paragraph nodes from a WordprocessingML document. ms.date: 07/20/2015
 dev_langs:
   - "csharp"
   - "vb"
 ms.assetid: 127d635e-e559-408f-90c8-2bb621ca50ac
 ---

-# Retrieving the Text of the Paragraphs (C#)
+# Retrieve the text of the paragraphs (LINQ to XML)

-This example builds on the previous example, [Retrieving the Paragraphs and Their Styles (C#)](./retrieving-the-paragraphs-and-their-styles.md).
+This example builds on the previous example, [Retrieve the paragraphs and their styles](retrieve-paragraphs-styles.md).
 This new example retrieves the text of each paragraph as a string.
-This example builds on the previous example, [Retrieving the Paragraphs and Their Styles (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/retrieving-the-paragraphs-and-their-styles.md).
-This new example retrieves the text of each paragraph as a string.

 To retrieve the text, this example adds an additional query that iterates through the collection of anonymous types and projects a new collection of an anonymous type with the addition of a new member, `Text`.
 It uses the <xref:System.Linq.Enumerable.Aggregate%2A> standard query operator to concatenate multiple strings into one string.

- This technique (that is, first projecting to a collection of an anonymous type, then using this collection to project to a new collection of an anonymous type) is a common and useful idiom.
+This technique (that is, first projecting to a collection of an anonymous type, then using this collection to project to a new collection of an anonymous type) is a common and useful one.
 This query could have been written without projecting to the first anonymous type.
 However, because of lazy evaluation, doing so does not use much additional processing power.
-The idiom creates more short lived objects on the heap, but this does not substantially degrade performance.
+The technique does create more short-lived objects on the heap, but this does not substantially degrade performance.

 Of course, it would be possible to write a single query that contains the functionality to retrieve the paragraphs, the style of each paragraph, and the text of each paragraph.
 However, it often is useful to break up a more complicated query into multiple queries because the resulting code is more modular and easier to maintain.
-Furthermore, if you need to reuse a portion of the query, it is easier to refactor if the queries are written in this manner.
+Further, if you need to reuse a portion of the query, it is easier to refactor if the queries are written in this manner.

- These queries, which are chained together, use the processing model that is examined in detail in the topic [Tutorial: Chaining Queries Together (C#)](deferred-execution-and-lazy-evaluation-in-linq-to-xml.md).
- These queries, which are chained together, use the processing model that is examined in detail in the topic [Tutorial: Deferred Execution (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/tutorial-deferred-execution.md).
+These queries, which are chained together, use the processing model that is examined in the article [Chain queries example](chain-queries-example.md).

-## Example
+## Example: Determine the element not, style name, and text of each paragraph

- This example processes a WordprocessingML document, determining the element node, the style name, and the text of each paragraph.
+This example processes a WordprocessingML document, determining the element node, style name, and text of each paragraph.
 This example builds on the previous examples in this tutorial.
 The new query is called out in comments in the code below.

- For instructions for creating the source document for this example, see [Creating the Source Office Open XML Document (C#)](./creating-the-source-office-open-xml-document.md).
- For instructions for creating the source document for this example, see [Creating the Source Office Open XML Document (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/creating-the-source-office-open-xml-document.md).
+For instructions for creating the source document for this example, see [Create the source Office Open XML document](create-source-office-open-xml-document.md).

 This example uses classes from the WindowsBase assembly.
 It uses types in the <xref:System.IO.Packaging?displayProperty=nameWithType> namespace.

 ```csharp
 const string fileName = "SampleDoc.docx";